palomachain/paloma.py/README.md

 ## Reporting an Issue

-First things first: **Do NOT report security vulnerabilities in public issues!** Please disclose responsibly by submitting your findings to the [Terra Bugcrowd submission form](https://www.paloma.money/bugcrowd).
+First things first: **Do NOT report security vulnerabilities in public issues!** Please disclose responsibly by submitting your findings to the [Paloma Bugcrowd submission form](https://www.paloma.money/bugcrowd).
 The issue will be assessed as soon as possible.
 If you encounter a different issue with the Python SDK, check first to see if there is an existing issue on the <a href="https://github.com/paloma-money/paloma-sdk-python/issues">Issues</a> page, or if there is a pull request on the <a href="https://github.com/paloma-money/paloma-sdk-python/pulls">Pull requests</a> page.
 Be sure to check both the Open and Closed tabs addressing the issue.

 If there isn't a discussion on the topic there, you can file an issue.
 The ideal report includes: